 The developer focused a lot on gameplay for sure, the game is very friendly and sometimes very easy, but it is so fun to play and the engine behind it all works fluidly so there ain’t any technical issues either in here.

 The platform and beat em up style works good and there are quite a few jumps in order to complete a level but the graphics never get old and they are certainly never messy either so you won’t get lost or die because of the graphics and design.

 The game turns into a sideways shooter after like 30 or so minutes with awesome music and gameplay (if you manage to get that far), yet again graphics works great.
 Yet again another tune kicks in and naturally it as great as the former ones.

 The shoot em up stage reminds me a lot of another game, both gameplay and music, yes it is a normal sidescroller shooter but i mean the general style and gameplay.

-The game keeps rocking through until the very end, there is enough levels and music to keep one happy, the variation is way good too.
+The game keeps rocking through until the very end, there are enough levels and music to keep one happy, the variation is way good too.
 Level design and music change with every level yet the gameplay remains top notch.

 I suggest that all of you retro fans out there check out this gem of a game, give it a go, check the video below too.
-This is one of those games that just shows how good the Amiga was on music and these kind of games in its glory days.
+This is one of those games that just shows how good the Amiga was on music and this kind of games in its glory days.

 Thanks for reading.